Logo

 An inquiry is a record of requests for your credit report.
 These are separated into hard credit inquiries, such as when a creditor needs to make a lending decision, and soft credit inquiries, generally for non-lending purposes.

 For example, your current credit card issuer may request your credit report and perform a hard credit inquiry to determine if it should change your credit limit.
-Or, lenders may do a soft credit pull to provide you an estimated loan offer.
+Or, lenders may do a soft credit pull to provide you with an estimated loan offer.
 It’s important to know the difference between hard and soft credit inquiries, and that soft inquiries do not affect your credit score.
 Certain soft inquiries show up as "promotional" on your credit report, such as those performed by an existing creditor who wants to extend you a new offer of credit.
 These also do not impact your credit score.

 If you see an account with a hard inquiry on your report that you don’t remember applying for, it could indicate someone has tried to get credit in your name.
 If you see an account you don’t recognize, start by contacting the creditor’s fraud department to have the account investigated.
 Next, file an identity theft report online with the Federal Trade Commission (FTC).
 Finally, dispute the account with the credit bureau.
 The bureau may recommend freezing your credit temporarily while it investigates.